jruels/adv-azure-classpage/labs/01-arm-templates/index.md

 - approx. 45 minutes

 ### Optional:
-It is not required but a great editor for Mac or Windows is Visual Studio Code.
-If you'd like to use download from here https://code.visualstudio.com
+It is not required, but a great editor for Mac or Windows is Visual Studio Code.

-The labs will be shown running in Visual Studio Code but you can always substitute for `vim` or your favorite editor.
+The labs will be shown running in Visual Studio Code, but you can always substitute for `vim` or your favorite editor.

 ### Task 1: Create Resource Manager template

-Start by cloning the class repo (<a href="https://git-scm.com/downloads">download and install git first</a>):
+Create a working directory (e.g `C:\Users\TEKstudent\Downloads\repos`)

+Clone the repository into your working directory.

 ```
 git clone https://github.com/jruels/adv-azure-classpage.git
 ```